Dr Brad Butler

 Current research students

-- Onyeka Igwe, Unbossed and Unbound: How can critical proximity activate the Imperial Archive?
-(Joint supervisor)
+- Onyeka Igwe, Unbossed and Unbound: How can critical proximity transfigure British colonial moving images?
+(Lead supervisor)

 - Iana Stepanova, How can artistic experimentation explore ways of representing gendered labour?
 (Joint supervisor)

 Past research students

 - Sandra Schäfer, Spaces and Militancy, Situated Visual and Spatial Politics (Joint supervisor)